 - Are the sentences short and crisp?

 - Does it tell a relatable story?

 Special key-note for your course: Depending on who you are teaching

-As the visual design, you should know your audience when you create an animation script.
-The behavior and the need of K-12 and pre-school students are quite distinctive from the higher learners and corporate employees.
+As the visual design, you should know your audience when you create an educational animation script.
+The behavior and the need for K-12 and pre-school students are quite distinctive from the higher learners and corporate employees.

 If you deeply understand learners’ behavior, you can shift your script from “OK” to “WOW”!